There are serveral frameworks that are in my suggestion lists, such as:

 1 | man sox |

-If there had some audio formats that did not supported on the sox, like mp4
+If there had some audio formats that did not supported on the sox, like mp4.

-, we need to download it by sudo apt install ffmpeg
+We can just use the FFmpeg, we need to download it by sudo apt install ffmpeg on ubuntu linux.

 1 | ffmpeg -i input.mp4 output.wav |